dngami/API-testing-tool/README.md

 # API-testing-tool
 Aim : To build a tool using Jmeter to test performance of APIs in lower environment.

-The following RESTful API has been developed for input to our Jmeter based testing tool.
-Since APIs are hosted on AWS RDS and docker container of tool is available on docker hub(Details in footer), testings could be done remotely.
+The following RESTful APIs has been developed for input to our Jmeter based testing tool.
+Since APIs are hosted on AWS RDS and docker image of tool is available on docker hub(Details in footer), testings could also be done remotely.

 To connect on postman: http://apitesting.ap-south-1.elasticbeanstalk.com/webapi/ is to be used as the base path followed by the any of the following request method path.